apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies static annotations that will be patched to all Kubernetes resources created for the component.</p>
+<p>Specifies static annotations that will be patched to all Kubernetes resources created for the Component.</p>
 <p>Note: If an annotation key in the <code>annotations</code> field conflicts with any system annotations
-or user-specified annotations, it will be silently ignored to avoid overriding critical annotations.</p>
+or user-specified annotations, it will be silently ignored to avoid overriding higher-priority annotations.</p>
 <p>This field is immutable.</p>
 </td>
 </tr>